CN

 Connecting all transport networks to the delivery point

-Meeting demands related to new energy uses (e.g., cobalt/electric vehicles)
+Meeting demands related to new energy uses (e.g.: cobalt/electric vehicles)

 Developing new waste sorting and recycling solutions